kilip/ansible-collection-routeros/docs/kilip.routeros.ros_bridge_module.rst

 .. code-block:: ssh

-    All existing bridge will be removed and replaced with the new configuration.
+    # All existing bridge will be removed and replaced with the new configuration.
-    [admin@MikroTik] > /interface bridge export
     /interface bridge
     add comment="new bridge" name=br-new